Every hen can lay an egg daily but can a chicken lay more than one egg daily? How many eggs do chickens lay in a day?

 Also, you need to identify the breeds of layers and determine how often they lay eggs.
 You will have these factors at the back of your mind.

-You will be able to work your way up and improve your birds’ productivity regardless of how many you are raising in your backyard.
+You can work your way up and improve your birds’ productivity regardless of how many you are raising in your backyard.

-As stated earlier, a hen is capable of laying a single egg per day, although it will skip some days for various reasons.
+As stated earlier, a hen can lay a single egg per day, although it will skip some days for various reasons.

 Normally, your hen’s body starts to form an egg immediately after laying the previous one.
 Since 26 hours means a whole day and additional two hours.